Having a Bad Makeup Day? Your Foundation Ingredients Might Be to Blame

-If your foundation is silicone-based, it will (usually) contain ingredients ending in -cone, -methicone and -siloxane as the second or third ingredient.
+If your foundation is silicone-based, it will (usually) contain ingredients ending in -cone -siloxane as the second or third ingredient.
 The first ingredient will most likely be water, but that doesn’t mean the foundation is water-based.
-An example of a silicone based foundation is the cult-fave Maybelline Fit Me Matte & Poreless Foundation or the Giorgio Armani Luminous Silk Foundation.
+Two examples of silicone-based foundations are the cult fave Maybelline Fit Me Matte & Poreless Foundation and the Giorgio Armani Luminous Silk Foundation.
 These foundations are great for mattifying and controlling shine — it’s like having a primer built into your foundation.

-Water-based foundations will contain neither oil nor silicone at the top of their ingredient lists.
+Water-based foundations contain neither oil nor silicone at the top of their ingredient lists.
 Some water-based foundations may have silicones in them, but the quantity is so small that it isn’t worth mentioning.
-If you’re prone to breakouts, a water based foundation will be the most gentle for your skin.
+If you’re prone to breakouts, a water-based foundation will be the most gentle on your skin.
 This is also a great option for dry skin because these formulas tend to be nourishing and packed with skin-loving ingredients to help maintain a moisturized look.
-Our favorite formula is NYX Professional Makeup Total Control Drop Foundation, a control-your-coverage formula that comes in 30 customizable shades.
+Our favorite water-based foundation formula is the NYX Professional Makeup Can’t Stop Won’t Stop Full Coverage Foundation.

 Pairing Primer With Foundation

-When picking a primer, you should pair like ingredients with like.
-Otherwise, you could experience separation, flaking or pilling after applying your foundation.
-Silicone based primers create a barrier between your skin and the foundation and when it comes into contact with a water-based or oil-based foundation, the result can be separation on your skin.
+When picking a primer, you should pair like ingredients with like, otherwise, you could experience separation, flaking or pilling after applying your foundation.
+Silicone-based primers create a barrier between your skin and the foundation and when they come into contact with a water-based or oil-based foundation, the result can be separation on your skin.
 A great way to test this is to place a small amount of primer on your hand and layer your foundation on top.
-If it turns powdery or starts to separate, then you know your products don’t play well together.
-This method, however, isn’t foolproof and doesn’t take into account your skin type and how it may respond to the combo actually being on your face.
-The only way to test that out is to see how it wears throughout the day.
+If it turns powdery or starts to separate, you know your products don’t play well together.
+This method isn’t always foolproof though, so test it out and see how it wears throughout the day.